As more mining operations move towards unlocked assignments, the importance of communication is often overlooked.

 5 Ways to Improve Communication between the Pit and your FMS Control Room

-As more mining operations move towards automated assignments, there is a significant hurdle that is often overlooked: Improving communication between the pit and the control room!
+However, there is a significant hurdle that is often overlooked in the mining industry when implementing these systems: Improving communication between the pit and the control room!

-In our experience, it is rare that this critical change happens proactively.
-Instead, this step is usually only considered much later, when relations between the pit teams and the dispatchers have often broken down, and confidence in the system is damaged.
+In our mining consultancy experience, it is rare that this critical change happens proactively.
+Instead, this step is usually only considered much later, when relations between the pit teams and the dispatchers have often broken down, and confidence in the mining technology is damaged.
 (If your mine has avoided this, we applaud you!
 If it hasn’t then please read on!)

 Finally (but most importantly!) we wholeheartedly believe that the Dispatch Team should take control of coordinating trucks during planned stoppages – rather then, for example, a shovel being stopped by the Pit Team for fueling… and the dispatcher only finding out much later on.